yadielc/humescores2/README.md

 # Humescores
-Built for the LinkedIn Learning and Lynda.com course WordPress: Building Themes From Scratch Using Underscores, Humescores is an accessible content-first theme built around beautiful fonts and large images designed and developed by [Morten Rand-Hendriksen](http://mor10.com) for [lynda.com - a LinkedIn Company](http://lynda.com/mor10).
+Built for the LinkedIn Learning and Lynda.com course WordPress: Building Themes From Scratch Using Underscores by me.
 ## Features

 ### Customizer Options